 Hands down one of my favorite restaurants in San Diego, and the best pizza I have had outside of Italy.
 This is the “real mccoy” as my father-in-law would say.

-This is a no-brainer for my list – it is where I have been taking my Italian classes.
+This is a no-brainer for me to put on my list – this is where I have been taking my Italian classes.
 Every class is kept small and run by a native Italian.
 The classes are fun and engaging, and are a great way to meet other people interested in learning Italian.

 This is the Italian National Catholic Parish, so there is no questioning if Italian is spoken here.
 If you are looking for the full immersion experience, every first Sunday of the month, the 12 noon mass is spoken in Italian.